BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Methodology

-\paragraph{BEV Space Learning with Data Augmentation.} With respect to the learning in the BEV space, the number of data is less than that in the image view space as each sample contains multiple camera images (\emph{e.g.} each sample in the nuScenses benchmark contains 6 images \cite{NS}).
-The learning in the BEV space is thus prone to fall into overfitting.
+With respect to the learning in the BEV space, the number of data is less than that in the image view space as each sample contains multiple camera images (\emph{e.g.} each sample in the nuScenses benchmark contains 6 images \cite{NS}).
+The learning in the BEV space is thus prone to fall into over-fitting.
 As the view transformer isolates the two view spaces in the augmentation perspective, we construct another augmentation strategy specific for the regularization effect on the learning in BEV space.
-Common data augmentation operations in 2D space are adopted including flipping, scaling, and rotating.
+Following the up-to-date LiDAR-based methods \cite{CenterPoint3D, 3DSSD, SSN, Pointnet2}, common data augmentation operations in 2D space are adopted including flipping, scaling, and rotating.
 In practice, the operations are conducted both on the output feature of the view transformer and the 3D object detection targets to keep their spatial consistency.
 It is worth noting that this data augmentation strategy is built upon the precondition that the view transformer can decouple the image-view encoder from the subsequent module.
-This is a private characteristic of BEVDet and may not be effective in the image-view-based methods, as they project the objects from three-dimensional space into the image view space.
-Their targets have a stronger spatial correlation with the input images.
+This is a specific characteristic of BEVDet and may not be effective in the other methods \cite{FCOS3D, DETR3D, PGD}.